To blog overview

 Let’s look at the key differences a bit further.

-Cloud Contact Center (CCaaS): CCaaS solutions are hosted in the cloud and leverage cloud technology to deliver scalable and flexible customer service capabilities.
+Cloud contact center (CCaaS): CCaaS solutions are hosted in the cloud and leverage cloud technology to deliver scalable and flexible customer service capabilities.
 They operate on a subscription-based model, allowing organisations to pay only for the services they use, eliminating the need for significant upfront investments in on-premises hardware.
 Cloud contact centers offer numerous benefits, including remote accessibility, rapid deployment, and seamless integration with other cloud-based applications.

-On-Premises Contact Center: Also known as a hosted contact center or on-site contact centers, are managed and maintained within the organisation's premises.
+On-premises contact center: Also known as a hosted contact center or on-site contact centers, are managed and maintained within the organisation's premises.
 They require substantial upfront investments in hardware, software, and IT infrastructure.
 While on-premises contact centers provide greater control over data security and customisation, they may lack the scalability and agility that cloud solutions offer.

 6 benefits of CCaaS